44ps/Solana-Vanity/README.md

 2. **Clone or Download the Program**: Obtain a copy of the program on your machine.
 If you have git installed, you can clone it using a git command.
 Alternatively, download the source code as a ZIP file and extract it.

+3. **Edit Your Wallet Prefix**: Before running the program, open `main.go` in a text editor.
+Locate line 14 and replace the `searchTerm` variable's value with the prefix you wish to search for in generated wallet addresses.

+    ```go
+    var searchTerm = "YOUR_PREFIX_HERE"
+    ```

+    Replace `"YOUR_PREFIX_HERE"` with your desired wallet prefix.

-3. **Navigate to the Program Directory**: Use a terminal (or command prompt) to navigate to the directory containing the program files.
+4. **Navigate to the Program Directory**: Use a terminal (or command prompt) to navigate to the directory containing the program files.

-4. **Run the Program**: In the terminal, run the command `go run main.go`.
+5. **Run the Program**: In the terminal, run the command `go run main.go`.
 Make sure you're in the directory where `main.go` is located.

 ## Example Output